SeelabFhdo/lemma/de.fhdo.lemma.data.intermediate.metamodel/doc/source/body.rst

         hidden.
 That is, fields' visibility may be overridden.
 A hidden field is not visible in any of the following levels of the inheritance hierarchy.

+    .. py:attribute:: boolean immutable

+        Flag to indicate whether the field is immutable or not.
+In Java, for instance, this could correspond to a field that has no public setter.

     .. _link__IntermediateDataField_inherited:

     .. py:attribute:: boolean inherited